dswelbor/adventofcode2019/README.rst

     int codes and opp code parameters, adding new functionality while supporting prior prior requirements.

 * Day Six solution
     using Composite and Builder design patterns to construct a tree.
-Recursively calculated all direct and indirect edge relations.
-Additionally implemented an Iterator using level order traversal to handle edge distance calculations.
+Recursively caounts all direct and indirect edge relations.
+Additionally implements an Iterator using level order traversal to handle edge distance calculations.

 Credits